vuexyz/vuexyz/docs/getting-started.md

 ### What is VueXYZ?

-**VueXYZ is a collection of Vue composables for creative coding.** Unlike other creative coding libraries that simplify and abstract canvas rendering, VueXYZ doesn't render anything for you.
-Instead, the composables return data and methods that you can use to render your own elements as you see fit.
+**VueXYZ is a collection of Vue composables for creative coding.** Unlike other creative coding libraries that simplify rendering to a canvas, VueXYZ doesn't render anything for you.
+Instead, the composables return data/methods that you can use as you see fit.

-_For example:_ instead of rendering a triangle when you call `useTriangle`, VueXYZ returns the vertices, edges, and faces of the triangle as `refs`.
-You can then use this data to render the triangle using the canvas API, WebGL, or any other rendering library.
-Or you could plug those values into any other JS logic you want with full reactivity.
+_For example:_ instead of `useTriangle` rendering a triangle, it returns the vertices, edges, and faces of the triangle as `refs` _(along with a bunch of other data)_.
+You can then use this data to render the triangle yourself _(canvas, SVG, WebGL, image mask, etc.)_, to position DOM elements with CSS, or in many other creative ways.

 ## Installation